ahmadalsharbaji/scalable-azure-data-warehouse/README.md

 ## Overview

-This repository provides an end-to-end solution for building a scalable data warehouse on Microsoft Azure.
-It encompasses data ingestion, transformation, and storage, utilizing Azure Synapse Analytics for data processing, and PostgreSQL for storing ingested data.
-The solution includes Python-based orchestration for seamless data movement.
+This repository provides a solution for building a scalable data warehouse on Microsoft Azure.
+The solution is designed to handle and process data for a transportation business.
+It ingests raw data from various sources such as payment transactions, rider information, stations, and trip details into PostgreSQL.
+The system is designed to transform and store this data in a structured format, enabling analytics and reporting in Azure Synapse Analytics.

+### Business Case

+The data stored and processed includes:

+- **payments.csv**: Records of payment transactions made by riders for their trips.
+- **riders.csv**: Information about riders, including their details and account statuses.
+- **stations.csv**: Data about transportation stations, including locations and other station-related information.
+- **trips.csv**: Trip details including the start and end points, distance, and duration of the rides.

+The goal is to create a robust, scalable data architecture that supports business operations by enabling efficient reporting, analytics, and insights into rider behavior, station performance, and payment trends.

 ## Architecture